cvlab-epfl/cvlab-kubernetes-guide/README.md

 I made some base images that should be useful to everyone.
 It should be easy to start using those, without having to build custom images.
 The user account setup is done through environment variables, so you do not have to place it in your Dockerfile.

-[`ic-registry.epfl.ch/cvlab/lis/lab-pytorch-apex:latest`](./images/lab-pytorch-apex/Dockerfile) has PyTorch with the [apex](https://github.com/NVIDIA/apex) multi-precision library.
+[`ic-registry.epfl.ch/cvlab/lis/lab-pytorch-apex:latest`](./images/lab-pytorch-apex/Dockerfile) has PyTorch with the [apex](https://github.com/NVIDIA/apex) multi-precision library and [detectron2](https://github.com/facebookresearch/detectron2).
 Additionally, it is based on the CUDA development image (has `nvcc`), so you can build CUDA extensions here.
 More about apex: [PyTorch half-precision](doc/PyTorchHalfPrecision.md).